strongloop/strongloop.com2/_posts/2019-10-23-inclusion-of-related-models.md

 }
 ```

-_Notice: I use default values in this example, we also recommend to follow the naming convention.
+_Notice: I use default values in this example.
+We also recommend to follow the naming convention.
 If you'd like to custom property names or relation names, check our site [Relations](https://loopback.io/doc/en/lb4/Relations.html) for more details._

 ## 3. Try it out!